mahimsafa/resume-ai/README.md

 - Python 3.8+
 - Google Cloud Account with Vertex AI enabled
 - A DOCX resume with a placeholder `<objective_here>`
+- SQLite (included in Python standard library) or Redis/RabbitMQ for production use

 ### Installation